the 6th Ridler Report

 If you are considering purchasing the 6th Ridler Report and would like to download a sample of the content to get a feel for the Report you can click on the links below to access one of the case studies (the Internal Coaching case study) and one of the full sections of the Report (the supervision section).

 Doug Ready, President, ICEDR (International Consortium for Executive Development Research)

-The Ridler Report is an internationally reputed research project which is widely recognised for its influence in shaping the future direction of coaching in organisations.
+The Ridler Report analyses strategic trends in the use of coaching, using data exclusively from organisational sponsors of coaching (rather than external coaching providers).
+It is an internationally reputed research project which is widely recognised for its influence in shaping the future direction of coaching in organisations.

 What makes the Ridler Report distinctive is its:

 - Focus on analysing data from sponsors of coaching in leading organisations.
 The Ridler Report is (as far as we know) the only ongoing coaching research programme in Europe which reports data and views exclusively from organisations using coaching (not from external coaches or coach training organisations).